rotators/fallout-mods/alternative_14mmPistol/Readme.md

 Alternative 14mm Pistol
 -----------------

 Inventory icon created by NovaRain.
-This mod changes the visuals of the 14mm Pistol and increases the raw damage by +3 points to make it fit better into the pistol tier list between the Desert Eagle and .223 Pistol.
+This mod changes the visuals of the 14mm Pistol to be more in line with the FNV 12.7mm Pistol, as well as increases the raw damage by +3 points to make it fit better into the pistol tier list between the Desert Eagle and .223 Pistol.

 ### Installation
 To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\alternative_14mmPistol" at the end of the "PatchFile"-list!